 - Blend 1 teaspoon each black pepper, dry ginger and cloves together to form a powder.
-Divide the powder into 3 parts and take them 3 times in day with milk or honey.
+Divide the powder into 3 parts and take them 3 times in day with honey.

 - Chew small ginger candies or fresh ginger pieces slowly throughout the day.

 Repeat any of the above methods daily until you get relief from chest congestion.

 Curcumin, an active compound present in turmeric expels the mucus and provides complete relief from the chest congestion.
 Turmeric is a natural antioxidant which contains anti-inflammatory properties that help to get rid of numerous of health problems, especially ailments of the respiratory system.

-- Take 1/2 teaspoon of turmeric powder and add this to a cup of hot milk.
+- Take 1/2 teaspoon of turmeric powder and add this to a cup of warm water.